 If you’re looking for a tool to debug and test tag management and analytics implementation, DataSlayer may be for you.
-It’s one of a number of Google Analytics tools that allow you to inspect data layers in real time.
-DataSlayer provides that capability by adding a panel to Chrome Developer Tools.
-The panel lets you monitor tag management data layers and displays real-time changes to them.
+It allows you to inspect data layers in real-time by adding a panel to Chrome Developer Tools.

 The tool is similar in functionality to GTM’s Preview mode but offers a better user experience.
 Its main advantage is how multi-functional it is.
 The DataSlayer tool works with other analytics interfaces as well as Google Analytics.
 It can also detect and read the data layers of Tag Commander, Adobe DTM and Tealium among others.

 Another simple but handy Chrome extension, Clear Cache lets you clear browsing data and caches with one click.
-That shortens what can be a lengthy process.
 It also takes away those pesky confirmatory dialogue boxes and pop-ups.
 Quick cache clearing is handy if you want to visit your site and have the visit recorded as a new session.
 For example, if you’re testing tracking codes or other analytic elements.

 The tool allows you to customise exactly what data and how much of it you wish to clear.
 You can choose to clear any combo of cache, app cache, cookies, downloads and loads of other data.
 You also have the option to remove cookies globally, for certain domains only or for all but certain domains.

-This is one of the simplest Google Analytics tools on our list but is still really useful.
-The Google Analytics Table Booster is an effective plugin that’s all about the visualisation of data.
+Table Booster for Google Analytics is an effective plugin that’s all about the visualisation with GA4 data.
 With it, you can view your Google Analytics data in a selection of useful ways.
 They include;

 Those visualisation formats help you to quickly evaluate the performance of channels on one or more metrics.
 That makes it quicker and easier to spot issues, successes, and trends.
-It’s also a great way to add context to your data and to evaluate overall site performance.
+It’s great for displaying stuff in a readable way to stakeholders.

-When performing analytics, you have to be very careful about Personally Identifiable Information (PII).
+When performing analytics, you must identify & remove Personally Identifiable Information (PII).
 PII is any data that could identify a specific site visitor, user or customer.
 It is entirely forbidden to send any PII to Google Analytics.
 It can be helpful for you, however, to know who your analytics data refers to.
 The way to achieve that without breaking the rules on PII is actually quite simple.

 You are allowed to send a unique user ID in a custom dimension to Google Analytics.
-You can then use the PII Viewer extension to match the user ID to locally stored PII.
+You can then use the PII Viewer for Google Analytics to match the user ID to locally stored PII.
 That might be a database of email addresses or names, for instance.
 PII Viewer makes it really easy, as you don’t have to build a custom integration.

-The Google Analytics Plugin for Google Sheets is designed to make it easier to transfer analytics data to Google Sheets.
-Once there, the data can be visualised, shared and analysed using the applications many features.
+The Google Analytics Spreadsheet Add-on is designed to make it easier to transfer analytics data to Google Sheets.
+Once there, the data can be visualised, shared and analysed using the application’s many features.
 You could, for instance, create your own dashboard or generate custom visualisations.

 It could hardly be simpler to link a Google Sheet to your Google Analytics.
 You just have to follow these steps:

-Facebook Pixel Helper is a troubleshooting tool.
+Meta Pixel Helper is a troubleshooting tool.
 It’s designed to help you validate pixel implementation.
 It works in the background and will discover conversion tracking, custom audience, and Facebook pixels.
-It will then provide feedback on implementation in real time.
-Once installed, you will see a Facebook Pixel Helper icon.
+It will then provide feedback on implementation in real-time.
+Once installed, you will see a Meta Pixel Helper icon.
 The icon displays how many instances of pixel implementation the tool has discovered.